 This was the family homestead and the source of most of their food supply.
 Crescenzo was a good provider and a hard worker.
 He had a green thumb and from the garden he managed to grow enough to keep the family in vegetables and fruit for the year round.
 Concetta, with the help of the children, picked and canned or dried most of the vegetables from the garden.
 There was also an herb garden, grape vines, and some fruit trees.
 Jellies and jams were made and canned and herbs were dried.
 Everyone in the family shared in the work.
 Such was Crescenzo's skill in garden management that, at harvest time, there was usually enough produce left over after providing for the family’s needs that he was able to peddle the excess on the streets of Newark with his horse and wagon to bring in extra income for the family.

-One of my clearest memories of Grandmother Concetta (I was not quite 4 when she died) was talking to her one time in her kitchen where she was preparing and canning tomatoes from the garden.
-I remember her giving a piece of fresh tomato to eat - which I took and did eat.
-I remember her as a kind and caring person.

 The livestock consisted of a (provided by the city) work horse named Jimmie that Crescenzo needed for his job as a lamplighter for the city of Newark, some chickens that were a source of both meat and eggs, and pigs that would be fattened over the course of the summer to be slaughtered in the fall.
 All of the manure from the livestock was spread in the garden as fertilizer.
 (After Crescenzo died we dug into the garden and the topsoil was thick and rich.
-It was well over one foot deep!)
+It was well over one foot thick!)
 The pork would be butchered and preserved by salting and smoking.
 Trimmed and ground pieces of meat and fat would be made into savory sausages by mixing them with herbs and stuffing them into the cleaned intestines.
 Tubs of lard would be prepared from the rendered fat.
 The sausages would be preserved and saved immersed in these tubs of lard that would be stored in the root cellar.
 Nothing was wasted.
 Everyone in the family worked hard in the preparation and preservation of these foodstuffs.
 All of the preserved food was stored in the shed and root cellar at the back of the house in preparation for winter.

 Even though such things as electricity, automobiles, labor saving home making appliances, and other modern conveniences existed at the time of Rose’s childhood, it was an age wherein these things were neither prevalent nor readily available, especially, to recent immigrants of limited means such as the Borrello family.
 The street lights in the section of the city where Rose Avenue was situated were not electrified.
 They were powered by gas and had to be individually lit, by hand, each evening and put out, again manually, early each morning.
 It was Crescenzo's good fortune to get the job as lamplighter for that section of Newark.
 It meant that the city had to provide him the means to have and maintain a horse and wagon in order to facilitate the daily lighting procedures.